tekartik/synchronized.dart/README.md

 ## Feature

- * Synchronized block are reentrant
+ * Default lock are not-rentrant
  * Timeout support
- * Support for non-reentrant lock (not using Zone)
+ * Support for reentrant lock (using Zone)
  * Consistent behavior (i.e. if it is unlocked calling synchronized grab the lock)
  * Values and Errors are properly reported to the caller
  * Work on Browser, DartVM and Flutter